 Show Me the Plural or Singular Verbs with Money!
 Some people really like to talk about money.
 Other people put money in the do-not-discuss category alongside root canals, Brussels sprouts, and giant spiders.
 But even those who don't enjoy talking about money occasionally have to write about it.
 Here is a brief primer on when to use plural or singular verbs with money.
 1. Use … [Read more...] about Should We Use Plural or Singular Verbs with Money?

-Spring is finally starting to sprout here in Chicago!
+Spring is finally starting to sprout here in the Midwest!
 Let's commemorate the occasion by reviewing the guidelines for how to capitalize seasons, solstices, and equinoxes.
 Guideline 1: Lowercase general references to seasons, solstices, and equinoxes unless they start a sentence.1 Tomorrow we'll start the spring cleaning.
 Let's go hiking in celebration of the autumn … [Read more...] about How to Capitalize Seasons, Solstices, and Equinoxes

 Here is a sentence in the active voice: many writers and editors dislike the passive voice.
 Before we discuss the reasons behind this aversion, let’s define active and passive voice.
 In the active voice, the subject does something.
 In the passive voice, the subject has something done to it.
 Here are a few examples: Active: Mr. Heckle is sleeping on the blanket.
 (Mr. … [Read more...] about Active Voice versus Passive Voice